-If you have already completed an MPL and wish to transfer to a license that makes you more employable, you will need to complete: The CPL conversion is strictly only required if you want to fly single pilot commercially, otherwise their existing MPL is fine.
-Converting to CPL May help to get a multi pilot job as it seems to be better respected/understood.
-The IR conversion is definitely ONLY required if you want to fly single pilot under IFR.
-There is no point converting the IR to single pilot just to get a multi crew jet job.
+If you have already completed an MPL and wish to transfer to a license that makes you more employable, you will need to complete the following.
+The CPL conversion is strictly only required if you want to fly single pilot commercially, otherwise their existing MPL is fine.
+Converting to CPL May help to get a multi-pilot job as it seems to be better respected/understood.
+The IR conversion is definitely ONLY required if you want to fly a single pilot under IFR.
+There is no point in converting the IR to a single pilot just to get a multi-crew jet job.
 It’s the LICENCE airlines care about, not rating.
 Wizzair confirmed this recently.

 - A Multi-Engine Piston Rating (only required if you do not have one) – Not required unless you need to renew/revalidate your single pilot IR (if you even get a single pilot IR).
 Even then you could use a single pilot small jet type rating to reval/renew.

 - Instrument Rating (IR) – training as necessary – single pilot IR: training as required (nothing like as onerous as the CBIR)

 - Multi-Engine Commercial Pilot’s Licence (ME CPL) – full course – No need to do the CPL multi engine.
 And it’s just the short course (15hours, 5of which are on a complex type, normally PA-28, then Arrow)

 The holder of an MPL may obtain the extra privileges of a CPL(A), provided that the requirements specified in FCL.325.A are met.